t0mg/pd-camera/hardware/README.md

 Cut 2 female header bars to 9 pins each and solder them to the PCB to create a makeshift connector for the OV7670 module.
 Also cut off the pins underneath.

 Cut the angled USB C cable at about 25cm and discard the USB A connector.
-Strip and solder the 4 USB wires to the PCB (red to +5v, white to D-, green to D+, and black to GND).
+Strip and solder the 4 USB wires to the PCB (*usually*, red for +5v, white for D-, green for D+, and black for GND).

 Solder BATT +5v and GND from the main PCB to the +5 and GND of the power circuit PCB with short wires, and finally solder the + and - battery pads of the power circuit to your LiPo battery.
 You can also do (or redo) this step after assembling the case in order to optimize your wiring.